ruanjian0821/data_generation/README.md

 >  make -j4 &&  make install

 This should have created the python library bin/bpy.so.
+And you cloud copy the folder 2.79 and file bpy.so to .pyenv/lib/verisions/3.5.6/site-packages/, you can import bpy under your current python environment.
+> import bpy

 ## 2. Install bullet3-2.88
 ------------------------------------------------------------